ocaml/v2.ocaml.org/site/learn/tutorials/compiling_ocaml_projects.md

 `ocamlopt` is the native code compiler.
 If you don't know which one to use, use `ocamlopt` since it provides executables that are faster than bytecode.

-Let's assume that your program `program` has two source files, `module1.ml` and `module2.ml`.
+Let's assume that our program `program` has two source files, `module1.ml` and `module2.ml`.
 We will compile them to native code, using `ocamlopt`.
 For now, we also assume that they do not use any other library than the standard library, which is automatically loaded.
 You